-Michigan has now has three basic levels of drunk driving offenses.
-Impaired Driving can be any driving that is visibly affected by alcohol or drugs.
-Michigan law presumes that driving is impaired once a driver reaches a blood alcohol level greater than 0.07.
-However, a person can be convicted of impaired driving with virtually any amount of alcohol in there blood stream.
-Similarly, Operating Under the Influence of Alcohol requires that a driver's ability to operate a vehicle be visibly and substantially impaired or that the driver's blood alcohol lever is above a 0.08.
-However, Operating with the Presence of a Controlled Substance only requires that the driver of a vehicle have any amount of specific controlled substances in their blood.
-This applies to illicit drugs as well as some prescription drugs.
-Any first offense drunk driving charge is a misdemeanor punishable by up to 93 days in jail.
+Michigan has three basic levels of drunk driving offenses.
+Impaired driving can be any driving that is visibly affected by alcohol.
+Michigan law presumes that driving is impaired once the driver reaches a blood alcohol level greater than 0.07.
+However, a person can be convicted of impaired driving with virtually any amount of alcohol in their blood stream.
+Similarly, OUIL (Operating Under the Influence of Liquor) requires that a driver's ability to operate a vehicle be visibly and substantially impaired or that the driver’s blood alcohol level is above 0.08.
+Michigan has added a new offense for Operating with a Blood Alcohol content above 0.17, this is a 6 month misdemeanor for a first offense.
+Operating with a High BAC also requires the defendant to install an ignition interlock on their vehicle for 6 months.
+Operating while Impaired or Operating while intoxicated are a misdemeanor punishable by up to 93 days in jail.

 Second offense drunk driving.
 Michigan law makes a second offense drunk driving charge within Seven (7) years, a misdemeanor punishable by up to one year in jail, whether the conviction is for OUIL, UBAL or Impaired Driving.
 Also, any second offense conviction will bring about a suspension of your driving privileges for a minimum of one year.
 You will also want to discuss vehicle immobilization issues with your attorney.